gerwitz/hgc-v12/src/site/writing/2003/2003-10-17-the-pot-on-tint.md

 ---
-title: The pot, on tint-
+title: The pot, on tint
 categories:
+- work
-- uncategorized
+- culture
 content-tags:
+- oss
-- tagless
+- microsoft
 ---

 Heather offers [link-love][1] to an article that [rants about Wired][2].
 I agree completely about the poor journalism, I let my subscription lapse in 2001, after faithfully reading every issue from the beginning for years.
 The quality of writing had sunk to the level of local weekly fishwrappers.

    [1]: http://angelweave.mu.nu/archives/004816.html
    [2]: http://www.treygivens.com/archives/000075.php